vivienyuwenchen/DSP/README.md

 gtkwave dspTopLevel.vcd

-you can also use the make file by runing
+you can also use the make file by running
 $make
 ## Assembler: